- Use the best dead pixel repair software to see if you can turn them back to life.

-- Let the flashing window run for a bit, and then check to see if the dead pixel has been fixed or revived (which would mean that it was only stuck).
+Let the flashing window run for a bit, and then check to see if the dead pixel has been fixed or revived (which would mean that it was only stuck).

-- This software can be successfully used on LCD or TFT screens, on desktop monitors, laptops and tablets as well.
+This software can be successfully used on LCD or TFT screens, on desktop monitors, laptops, and tablets as well.

 The app can close automatically after a specified period of time.
 Head over to Aurelitech’s PixelHealer’s official website to get the app and test it on your computer.